130oclock/eecs498-DrugCLIP/README.md

 python setup.py install
 ```

-Using the bash scripts does not seem to work, so instead run the PCBA test using the following command:
+Using the bash scripts does not seem to work on Windows, so instead run the PCBA test using the following command:

 ```bash
 mkdir test